khaller93/my-website/content/home/hero.md

 +++
 ## My name is **Kevin Haller** and I'm a **Senior Backend Developer** at deepsearch

-I contribute to the design and implementation of components of deepsearch`s semantic AI platform.
+I am contributing to the design and implementation of deepsearch's semantic AI platform components.

 I am currently enrolled in the master programme ‘Software Engineering and Internet Computing’ at TU Wien and expect to graduate from this programme in 2023.